top of page

 • Example: Same-sex marriage.

 In the Old Testament, God gives instructions for how His people should deal with secular cultures.
-While we are in the world, and are called to live in the world as lights for the truth and hope of Jesus Christ, we are not to become one with the world.
+While we are in the world, and are called to live in the world as lights for the truth and hope of Jesus Christ, we are not to become one with the world (Jer.
+29).
+The New Testament also instructs God’s people on living holy, righteous, and godly lives in the midst of a crooked and perverse generation (see the letters of 1 John, Ephesians, and 1 Peter).

-So, Christians must understand that we live in and among the pagan cultures of the world, and we are called by God, and empowered by His Spirit to be in those cultures while also remaining distinct from them.
+So, Christians must understand that we live among the pagan cultures of the world, and that we are called by God and empowered by His Spirit to be in those cultures while also remaining distinct from them.
 Some things can be accepted, some things can be redeemed, and some things must be rejected

 2 - Santa can easily compete with God.